 Recruiting passive candidates isn’t easy.
-In fact, recruiting talent in general isn’t always easy.
-We know this from personal experience as part of our business here at SOLTECH is providing staffing solutions for companies throughout the Atlanta area.
-If you’re struggling recruiting passive candidates, we understand your frustration.
-Three things are important to remember when recruiting passive candidates: ensuring that their compensation, culture and growth aligns with what you can provide.
+In fact, recruiting talent, in general, isn’t always easy.
+We know this from personal experience.
+Part of our business here at SOLTECH is providing staffing solutions for companies throughout the Atlanta area.
+If you’re struggling to recruit passive candidates, we understand your frustration.
+Three things are important to remember when recruiting passive candidates: ensuring that their compensation, culture, and growth aligns with what you can provide.

 What Are the Differences Between Passive Candidates vs. Active Candidates?

-Firstly, a passive candidate is someone who you feel would be a great fit for the role you’re recruiting for, but are currently employed elsewhere.
+Firstly, a passive candidate is someone who you feel would be a great fit for the role you’re recruiting for but they are currently employed elsewhere.
 They’re not actively seeking a new opportunity and are almost always content with where they are.

 An active candidate is someone who is seriously searching for a new role with a new company.
 Remember, passive candidates are often approached for new opportunities so being competitive is extremely important.

 What is the Role’s Compensation? (salary and benefits)